Seq # 105010010

 Bionomics

 The females deposit their eggs in the young leaves by means of a piercing ovipositor.
-When these young leafs grow, these piercings remain visible as gaps in the leafs.
-Initially, the mines consist of a narrow, short corridor that is almost completely filled with black frass but soon change into an elongated whitish blotch mine that lies on the leaf edge.
+When these young leaves grow, these piercings remain visible as gaps in the leaves.
+Initially, the mines consist of a narrow, short corridor that is almost completely filled with black frass but soon changes into an elongated whitish blotch mine that lies on the leaf edge.
 In these blotch mines the frass, typical with Eriocraniidae, lies in long threads.
 The caterpillars hibernate as a pupa in a silk cocoon in the ground.

 The adults can be observed resting on trees and come also to light.